 On 1 June 1918, 2 German seaplanes were sighted by Sydney diving towards HMAS Melbourne.
 Both aircraft dropped bombs but no hits were scored.

 Within minutes Lieut.
 A.C.
 Sharwood from Sydney, and Flight Lieut.
 L.B.
 Gibson from Melbourne were strapped into their Sopwith fighters and launched into the wind.

 Sharwood and Gibson climbed rapidly to intercept the enemy.
 Gibson lost sight of his quarry in the clouds.
 Sharwood however, continued pursuit for another 60 miles.
-At 10,000 ft. he caught up to, and attacked one of the marine aircraft.
-He observed it shudder after being hit, and dive into the sea.4 Following it down, he was fired on by the other German aeroplane.
+At 10,000 ft.
+Sharwood caught up to, and attacked one of the marine aircraft.
+He observed it shudder after being hit, and dive into the sea.1 Following it down, he was fired on by the other German aeroplane.

-Sharwood engaged the float-plane in a dog-fight, and exhausted his ammunition supply (1 gun had already jammed.)
-Out of options, he broke from the fight, losing his attacker in cloud cover.
-He then tried to find the Sydney (which by now was over 70 miles away).
-Almost out of fuel, Sharwood sighted HMAS Sharpshooter.
-He executed a water landing near the British warship, and was rescued from freezing seas.
+Sharwood engaged the float-plane in a dog-fight.
+1 gun jammed.
+The ammo for his other gun was running low.
+Out of options, he broke from the fight.
+After losing his attacker in cloud cover, Sharwood tried to find the HMAS Sydney .
+But Sydney was now over 70 miles away!
+Almost out of fuel, Sharwood sighted the grey outlines of a warship.
+As luck would have it – HMAS Sharpshooter.
+He executed a near perfect water landing, and was rescued from the freezing North Atlantic.